Azure/azure-functions-java-worker/CONTRIBUTING.md

  - Leave comments on your PR and @username for attention

 ### Requesting a release
-- If you need a release into maven central, request it by raising an issue and tagging @anthonychu or @davidmrdavid
+- If you need a release into maven central, request it by raising an issue and tagging @TsuyoshiUshio and @amamounelsayed